 Black Hairy Tongue

 Black hairy tongue is a relatively rare acquired condition that is considered harmless and self-limited.
 It is positively correlated with increasing age though there are cases reported in patients as young as 2 weeks old.
 Although "black" hairy tongue is typically described as a thickened area of black discoloration on the dorsal surface of the tongue with the sides and tip being unaffected, the black color descriptor is not universal.
-The color can also be white, brown, and even blue according to some reports (though I personally have never encountered this particular color).
+The color can also be white (see picture below), brown, and even blue.
 Generally, having a black hairy tongue causes no other symptoms and treatment is pursued due to aesthetic reasons.
 However, in rare cases, additional symptoms are present beyond the appearance itself and may include globus, burning, gagging, bad breath, and/or taste alterations.
 (Image on right from Wikipedia.)

 So what exactly is going on when a black hairy tongue develops?

-Anatomically, the tongue mucosa is normally covered by tiny taste buds classified as filiform, fungiform, foliate, and circumvallate papillae.
+Anatomically, the tongue mucosa is normally covered by tiny taste buds classified as filiform, fungiform, foliate, and circumvallate papillae (watch video showing microscopic appearance of a normal tongue).
 The filiform papillae most densely covers the dorsal tongue and is the papillae that is most affected by black hairy tongue.
 Normally, the filiform papillae are small protrusions of the tongue mucosa, typically rising less than 1mm from the surface.
 Along with taste, they function to increase friction between the tongue and food in order to move particles around within the oral cavity.
 However, in black hairy tongue, these normally <1mm tongue protrusions can grow to over 1cm in length and 2mm width.
 When these elongated protrusions are examined under the microscope, the “hairs” are actually highly elongated cornified spines that result from delayed desquamation of the cells in the central column of filiform papillae and marked retention of secondary papillary cells that express hair-type keratins.
 To use an analogy, think of a skinny tower of lego blocks.
-Normally, after making a lego tower about 5 pieces high, each subsequent piece will fall of due to instability.
+Normally, after making a lego tower about 5 pieces high, each subsequent piece will fall off due to instability.
 With black hair tongue, this skinny lego tower is growing to 10 or 15 pieces high with subsequent pieces being added not easily falling off like it normally should.

 This carpet of abnormally long filiform papillae protrusions then secondarily collect fungi, bacteria, and inorganic particles which leads to the discoloration.
 To reiterate, micro-organisms found in black hairy tongue is coincidental and not causative.
 I will further stress that although fungi and bacteria may be present and do contribute to the discoloration, there is no "infection" present per se.
 These organisms are happily just living on the surface without actually invading the tongue lining.
 Treatment (if pursued) is really to address the long filiform papillae and not so much what's on it.